simonerigoni/convert_images_to_pdf/README.md

 ## Licensing and Acknowledgements

 Have a look at [LICENSE.md](LICENSE.md) and many thanks to [datatofish.com](https://datatofish.com/images-to-pdf-python/#:~:text=%20Steps%20to%20Convert%20Images%20to%20PDF%20using,the%20image%20to%20PDF%20using%20Python%20More%20) for the tips about how to convert images to PDF using python.

+## Outro

+I hope this repository was interesting and thank you for taking the time to check it out.
+On my Medium you can find a more in depth [story](https://medium.com/@simone-rigoni01/) and on my Blogspot you can find the same [post](https://simonerigoni01.blogspot.com/) in italian.
+Let me know if you have any question and if you like the content that I create feel free to [buy me a coffee](https://www.buymeacoffee.com/simonerigoni).